angelwu120/Compensation-Incentives/README.md

 Note that "execomp.csv" and "outstanding_awards.csv" are too large to upload.
 The datasets can be downloaded from Compustat Executive Compensation.

- If you use this program, please cite Naveen’s work (Coles, Daniel, and Naveen, 2006) and acknowledge Dr. Kai Chen's work.
+ If you use this program, please cite Lalitha Naaven's paper (Coles, Daniel, and Naveen, 2006) and acknowledge Dr. Kai Chen's work.
 I would appreciate it if you also kindly acknowledge my work.